Metappearance: Meta-Learning for Visual Appearance Reproduction

 \myparagraph{Fine-tuning} A combination of above approaches is sometimes used, where first a general network is trained and then, when the target instance is known, is optimized a second time \cite{deschaintre2020guided,henzler2021generative}.
-This may, or may not, involve optimizing for latent coordinates to match the input \cite{tan1995reducing}.
-We here name these \method{Finetune}.
+Some have employed optimization in latent space \cite{tan1995reducing} while keeping the rest of the network fixed \cite{kang2018efficient,kang2019learning,gao2019deep,guo2020materialgan}, or in pixel space after a user-adjusted number of iterations, aiming to fit the target perfectly.
+We here name these \method{Finetune} and define them in detail in \refSec{Finetuning}.
+Approaches that use fine-tuning or post-optimization usually are \textit{accurate}, but neither \textit{fast} (post-refinement usually happens at non-interactive runtimes) nor \textit{general} (once the model is fine-tuned, it cannot be used for general inference anymore).
+Most fine-tuning models are \textit{compact}, as it is usually enough to store the fine-tuned decoder and the corresponding latent code (\cite{henzler2021generative}), although this is not always the case (\cite{deschaintre2020guided}.